 - Gather all the ingredients.

-- For the sauce, grind 2 Tbsp toasted sesame seeds in your mortar and pestle.
+- For the sauce, grind 2 Tbsp toasted white sesame seeds in your mortar and pestle.
 Transfer the ground sesame seeds into a small bowl.
-Then grate the ½” ginger and 1-2 garlic cloves (I used a Microplane grater).
+Then grate ½ inch ginger and 1–2 cloves garlic (I used a Microplane grater).

-- In a small bowl, whisk together 3 Tbsp sugar, 3 Tbsp soy sauce, 2 Tbsp rice vinegar, 2 tsp sesame oil, and 1 tsp la-yu and set aside.
+- In a small bowl, whisk together 3 Tbsp sugar, 3 Tbsp soy sauce, 2 Tbsp rice vinegar (unseasoned), 2 tsp toasted sesame oil, and 1 tsp la-yu (Japanese chili oil).
+Set aside.

-- Chop the scallions into 3 pieces.
-Slice 1” ginger into thin slices.
+- Chop 2 green onions/scallions into 3 pieces each.
+Cut 1 knob ginger into thin slices.

-- In a large pot, add water, 1 tsp salt, and 2 Tbsp sake that is enough to cover the chicken.
-Put sliced ginger and scallions and bring it to a boil.
-Once boiling, put the chicken (breast and tender) in the pot, reduce the heat to the lowest setting, and cover the lid.
+- In a large pot, add enough water to cover the chicken.
+Then, add 1 tsp Diamond Crystal kosher salt and 2 Tbsp sake.
+Put the sliced ginger and scallions in the pot and bring it to a boil.
+Once boiling, add the chicken breast and tender to the pot, reduce the heat to the lowest setting, and cover with the lid.
 Cook the chicken for 15 minutes.

-- Meanwhile, juliene carrot and cucumber.
-I use a juliene slicer but if you don’t have one, cut into thin sheets first and then cut into matchstick size strips.
+- Meanwhile, julienne 1 carrot and 2 Japanese or Persian cucumbers.
+I use a julienne slicer but if you don’t have one, cut into thin sheets first and then cut into matchstick-size strips.

-- Take out the chicken from the pot onto a plate and immediately cover with the plastic wrap to prevent from drying.
+- Remove the chicken from the pot onto a plate and immediately cover with plastic wrap to prevent it from drying out.
 Once the chicken has cooled, shred the chicken into small pices with your hands.

-- Rinse the butter lettuce, mint, and cilantro under water and dry completely.
-Set all the ingredients on the working surface.
+- Rinse 5 butter lettuce leaves, 2 sprigs mint leaves, and 1 bunch cilantro (coriander) under running water and dry completely.
+Set all the ingredients on a work surface.

 - Pour hot water in a large bowl.
-Working with 1 wrapper at a time, soak the wrapper in the hot water and rotate 2-3 times, about 10 seconds.
+Work with 1 wrapper (of the 10 rice paper wrappers) at a time.
+First, soak 1 wrapper in the hot water and rotate 2–3 times, about 10 seconds.
 The wrapper will still feel slightly stiff but don’t worry, it will become softer.
-Place it flat on a working surface.
+Place it flat on the work surface.

-- Lay the butter lettuce, chicken, carrot, and cucumber at the bottom ⅓ of the wrapper closest to you, and place the mint and cilantro leaves at the top ⅓ of the wrapper.
+- Lay the butter lettuce, chicken, carrot, and cucumber at the bottom third of the wrapper closest to you.
+Then, place the mint and cilantro leaves at the top third of the wrapper.

 - Around the middle of the wrapper, fold both sides of the wrapper in and roll up tightly to the top.
 Place on a plate and cover loosely with plastic wrap and repeat with the remaining wrappers and fillings.
-Cut in half or in thirds, and serve with the Sesame Dipping Sauce.
+Cut in half or thirds.
+Serve with the Sesame Dipping Sauce.

 To Store